Pakistan: How poverty and exploitation drive child marriages | DW | 11.03.2021

 Across the country, about 4.7% of boys are married off under the age of 18, he added.

-Naseem says child marriage is notably higher in Pakistan's newly merged tribal areas, where around 35% of all child marriages in the country take place.
+Naseem saidchild marriage is notably higher in Pakistan's newly merged tribal areas, where around 35% of all child marriages in the country take place.

 Women's rights activist Mukhtaran Mai says most girls in rural parts of the Punjab province are married off at a young age due to local customs and traditions.